stormearthandlava/stormearthandlava.github.io/guide/general/consumables.md

 ## Phial
 ### Raid
-1. {{ site.data.item.phial_ci }} If you can stand alone for the majority of combat time this is great.
+1. {{ site.data.item.phial_ci }} would be the best phial in raid if you could stand still for the majority of combat.
-1. {{ site.data.item.phial_se }} If you can manage your movement well, or there isn't much movement, this is great.
-1. {{ site.data.item.phial_tv }} and {{ site.data.item.phial_ec }} have less potential power than the previous two Phials however provide similar value to each other and in a straight-forward manner.
+1. However, this is a very difficult task to accomplish reliably in most raid fight, making {{ site.data.item.phial_tv }} the best pick in most fight. {{ site.data.item.phial_tv }} also boosts our survivability by a non negligible amount.

 ### Mythic+
-1. {{ site.data.item.phial_gf }}
+* {{ site.data.item.phial_tv }} is the best phial for mythic +, providing a higher damage gain than {{ site.data.item.phial_gf }} and helping you with survivability as well.

 ## Food
 1. {{ site.data.item.food_feast_kaluak }} or {{ site.data.item.food_feast_draconic }}